-Top Photo: The May 2011 Semantink's Comic Savvy was held once again in the outside porch area of Milano Coffee Company in the Mission Valley Area of San Diego, California.
+Top Photo: The June 2011 Semantink's Comic Savvy was held once again in the outside porch area of Milano Coffee Company in the Mission Valley Area of San Diego, California.
 Vinne & Michael are shown near the end of the meetup, Vinnie's 1st to attend.
 Where else to spend Fathers Day, right?!!
 Thanks, Vinnie!

 TODAY'S FEATURE - Blog #3441:

-Last night was the May 2011 meetup of Semantink's Comic Savvy at the Milano Coffee Company in the Mission Valley area of San Diego, California.
+Last night, (June 19th), was the June 2011 meetup of Semantink's Comic Savvy at the Milano Coffee Company, in the Mission Valley area of San Diego, California.

 And no, this isn't a brand new series of meetups going on in the San Diego Metro Area...
-Here's the link to the February 20th, 2011 Meet-Up, and the April 2011 meetup that I attended.
+Here's the link to the February 20th, 2011 Meet-Up, the April 2011 meetup , and the May 2011 meetup that I attended.
 (I did miss the March 2011 meetup due to family members going to the hospital during that time.)

 As stated in those prior blogs on this meetup...
-The 'official hours' of the meet-up are from 5PM to 7PM, on the 3rd Sunday of every month, but several persons, including my wife Tina, my youngest son Vinnie, and myself were having so much fun attending that we were there till later...
-But I did make it home to attend the three hour Season Finale of Survivor on CBS!
+The 'official hours' of the meet-up are from 5PM to 7PM, on the 3rd Sunday of every month, but several persons, including my wife Tina, my youngest son Vinnie, and myself were having so much fun attending that we were there till the tables and chairs were being returned to their usual places!

-I've included a couple of pics at the top right of this post, with names of those in attendance shown in the photos, (Sorry, not all are pictured...
-And please excuse any name misspellings!).
-Because of the limitations of this blog format, I've built a 'special photo album' titled 'May 2011 Semantink's Comic Savvy Meet-Up' at my Facebook Fan Page for you to see all that were in attendance, if YOU weren't there!
+I've included a couple of pics at the top right of this post, with names of those in attendance shown in the photos, (Sorry, not all are pictured here...)
+Because of the limitations of this blog format, I've built a 'special photo album' titled 'June 2011 Semantink's Comic Savvy Meet-Up' at my Facebook Fan Page for you to see all that were in attendance, if YOU weren't there!
 And please..
-Feel free to 'tag' yourself if you attended!
+Feel free to 'tag' yourself if you attended this meetup!